sensedeep/dynamodb-onetable/README.md

 })
 ```

-Set update, the params.exists will default to a true value to ensure the item exists.
+In update, the params.exists will default to a true value to ensure the item exists.
 If set to null, an update will be permitted to create an item if it does not already exist.
+In this case, you must provide values for all parameters that have generated or default values.
+Otherwise, OneTable will re-generate values for these parameters incase the item needs to be created.

 #### Model API params